allpremium/tupay/README.md

 # Order
 <b style="color: #f4b800">POST</b><b>: /v1/b2b/order/{service}</b>

-This service enables you to place an order.<br>
+This is an object for you to place an order for services offered by Tupay.
-The request will check for the balance in your account.<br>
+The request for an order will first check if there is sufficient balance in your account and if successful, an order will be placed.
-If successful, the response will show that the request is in process. <br>
+The response will show that the request is in process.
+A callback url is required so as to receive the final status of the order.
-A callback url is required so as to receive the final status of the order.<br>
+You could also check the status of the transaction using the status object.

     curl --request POST
      --url https://{domain}:{port}/v1/b2b/order/{service}
      --header 'Authorization: Bearer {Token}'

-    Services
+    Services:
     * airtime (Safaricom, Airtel, Telkom, Equitel, JTL)
     * water (Nairobi Water)
     * dstv